 Learning these skills doesn’t have to be boring.
 You can play games and role-play scenarios to help kids acquire and master survival skills.
 For safety reasons, always have them supervised, especially when dealing with complicated stuff.

 Here are 50 survival skills that you ought to be teaching them.

 You don’t have to go far to camp when you can do it right in your backyard.
-This will be a great way to experience living without the comforts that they’re used to and an opportunity to learn how to make a camp fire.
-Teach them how to collect firewood responsibly, to safely build fires and how to correctly put them out afterwards.
+This will be a great way to experience living without the comforts that they’re used to and an opportunity to learn how to make a campfire.

 3. Finding and collecting water

 Take advantage of the rain and send them out to collect rainwater using baggies, grocery bags, and plastic containers in a form of a game.
 Whoever collects the most, wins.

 Also, teach them several ways of water collection such as hanging, spreading, and half-burying the containers.
 Teach them to filter the rainwater using a bandana or even their t-shirt.

 4. Water purification